-This chapter introduces the Lantronix EDS1100/2100 device server.
+This chapter introduces the Lantronix EDS family of device servers.
 It provides an overview of the product, lists the key features, and describes the applications for which they are suited.

 The EDS is a unique, hybrid Ethernet terminal and multi-port device server product designed to remotely access and manage virtually all of your IT/networking equipment and servers.
-It is also designed to provide connectivity for edge devices such as medical equipment, POS/retail terminals, security equipment, and more.
+It is also designed to provide connectivity for edge devices such as medical equipment, kiosks, POS/retail terminals, security equipment, and more.